vitodtagliente/pure-orm/README.md

     ```php
     Pure/ORM/Database::bind("mysql", "hostname", "database", "user", "password", array(PDO_attributes));
     ```
-3. Before the step 1 or 2, the database instance can be globally accessed by the singleton pattern:
+3. After the step 1 or 2, the database instance can be globally accessed by the singleton pattern:
     ```php
     $db = Pure\ORM\Database::main();
     ```